seatable/seatable-admin-docs/docs/installation/advanced/custom-proxy.md

 In this case, you use another (sub)domain to access the service.
 You create a proxy rule to route the traffic to the service with its internal port.
 Usually this requires that you also change the configuration of the service to be accessable via this additonal domain.

 ![Custom proxy for ](../../assets/images/custom_proxy3.png)

+## Proxy outside of the docker network

+To use a proxy outside of your Docker network, you’ll need to expose port 80 on your SeaTable server and route all traffic through it.
+Alternatively, you can expose a different port and forward it to the internal port 80 on Nginx.

+Because network configurations vary widely, it’s difficult to provide specific instructions for every setup.
+This approach requires familiarity with networking and routing concepts.